FeatureBaseDB/go-pilosa/docs/data-model-queries.md

 *Index* and *frame*s are the main data models of Pilosa.
 You can check the [Pilosa documentation](https://www.pilosa.com/docs) for more detail about the data model.

-`schema.Index` function is used to create an index object.
+The `schema.Index` function is used to create an index object.
 Note that this does not create an index on the server; the index object simply defines the schema.

 ```go
 schema := pilosa.NewSchema()
 repository, err := schema.Index("repository")
 ```

-Frame definitions are created with a call to `Frame` function of an index:
+Frame definitions are created with a call to the `Frame` function of an index:

 ```go
 stargazer, err := repository.Frame("stargazer")